Stop the sidewalk, speed decisions inside, and finish strong with shoppable Christmas windows.

 This article is part of a larger series on Retail Management.

-1. Digital Christmas
+1. Leverage digital Christmas signage

 Another simple yet creative take on a winter scene is with frosted, see-through windows.
 The designer used the store view as a backdrop to come up with the right colors and accents for an attractive Christmas display.